-- A BCA has already been completed or is in progress pursuant to BCA guidelines issued by other Federal agencies such as the USACE or the DOT; - The alternative BCA method addresses a non-correctable flaw in the FEMAapproved BCA methodology; or - The BCA method proposes a new approach that is unavailable using the FEMA BCA Toolkit. - In order for HUD to accept any BCA completed or in progress pursuant to another federal agency's requirements, that BCA must account for - o economic development, - o community development and other social/community benefits, or - o costs and the CDBG-MIT project must be substantially the same as the project analyzed in the other agency's BCA. - Alternatively, for a Covered Project that serves LMI persons or other persons who are less able to mitigate risks or respond to and recover from disasters, the grantee may demonstrate that benefits outweigh costs using a qualitative description.
-The grantee completes a BCA as described above, and provides HUD with a benefitto-cost ratio (which may be less than one), and a qualitative description of benefits that cannot be quantified but sufficiently demonstrate unique and concrete benefits of the Covered Project for LMI persons or other persons who are less able to mitigate risks, or respond to and recover from disasters.
+- A non-FEMA BCA methodology may be used when: - A BCA has already been completed or is in progress pursuant to BCA guidelines issued by other Federal agencies such as the USACE or the DOT; - The alternative BCA method addresses a non-correctable flaw in the FEMAapproved BCA methodology; or - The BCA method proposes a new approach that is unavailable using the FEMA BCA Toolkit. - In order for HUD to accept any BCA completed or in progress pursuant to another federal agency's requirements, that BCA must account for - economic development, - community development and other social/community benefits or and - the CDBG-MIT project must be substantially the same as the project analyzed in the other agency's BCA. - Alternatively, for a Covered Project that serves LMI persons or other persons who are less able to mitigate risks or respond to and recover from disasters, the grantee may demonstrate that benefits outweigh costs using a qualitative description.
+The grantee completes a BCA as described above, and provides HUD with a benefit-to-cost ratio (which may be less than one), and a qualitative description of benefits that cannot be quantified but sufficiently demonstrate unique and concrete benefits of the Covered Project for LMI persons or other persons who are less able to mitigate risks, or respond to and recover from disasters.
 This qualitative description may include a description of how the Covered Project will provide benefits such as enhancing a community's economic development potential, improving public health and or expanding recreational opportunities.